ChatGPT/Every illustration.

 Agree and made me buy more shares

-Dirk Friedrich 13 days ago
+Dirk Friedrich about 2 months ago

 Thank you for this emotional yet enlightening report, Alex!